NCCHCA Member Login

 Practice Managers Workgroup

-Compiled of Practice Managers, COO’s, Office Managers, etc. work closely with all members of the health center staff.
+Comprised of Practice Managers, COO’s, Office Managers, etc. work closely with all members of the health center staff.
 These professionals are responsible for ensuring the practice is running smoothly and successfully while also planning, coordinating, budgeting, supervising, and interacting with patients and staff.
 This work group is self-directed and discusses issues around patient flow and design, operation policies and procedures, access & barriers to care, productivity, customer service, cultural, linguistic and work competencies in a peer-to-peer environment that allows open dialogue and sharing of best practices.

 Staff Contact:

-QUICHE: Quality Use Improve Change Evaluate Workgroup
+Quiche: Quality Use Improve Change Evaluate Workgroup

 Addresses issues regarding delivery of quality health care, including health outcomes, patient centered medical home, program requirements and much more.
 Staff that work on PCMH, Meaning Use, UDS, and QI are invited to participate in this forum.
 The meetings have a basic agenda, but the workgroup is self-directing and discussions are generated by the group.
 The meetings provide an opportunity for staff involved in quality improvement activities to share experiences, resources and learning.